Nikka Whisky Yoichi Distillery ニッカウヰスキー 北海道工場余市蒸溜所

 The extensive grounds stretch over 132,000 square meters and are open for the public to explore

-Masataka Taketsuru was born in Hiroshima prefecture, into a family of sake brewers.
-He became interested in making whisky while traveling in Scotland and studied production techniques there for several years.
-He returned to Japan with his Scottish wife to open his own distillery, choosing Hokkaido because the climate reminded him of Scotland.
+Masataka Taketsuru was born in Hiroshima Prefecture, into a family of sake brewers.
+He became interested in making whisky and traveled to Scotland to study production techniques there for several years.
+He returned to Japan with his Scottish wife to open his own distillery, choosing Hokkaido because the climate is similar to Scotland.

 You are free to wander the vast grounds, where the original stone buildings of the factory and Taketsuru's former home still stand.
 Some of the equipment on display, like the large copper distillation tanks, are still used to this day.
 There are guided tours in Japanese or you can download an English audio guide for smartphone and tablet.